-KYTC has maintenance agreements with most all of the MS4 jurisdictions and implements maintenance practices according to these agreements.
+KYTC has maintenance agreements with most of the MS4 jurisdictions and implements maintenance practices according to these agreements.
 Where feasible and applicable, and in the absence of a maintenance agreement, KYTC cooperates with local MS4 operators that request assistance to ensure that structural BMPs are operated and maintained over the long-term.
 This includes controls that are shared as real property, cooperative development or other maintenance agreements.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.4 Develop and Implement post- construction strategy Summary of changes made to Operation and Maintenance, BMPs, Fact Sheets, and related documents shall be included in annual report The permittee shall annually assess whether changes in the Environmental Handbook are necessary to facilitate implementation of long-term maintenance activities for highway BMPs; update manuals to allow operation and maintenance activities to be communicated and enabled at the staff level.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.4 Develop and Summary of changes made to The permittee shall annually assess whether Implement post- Operation and Maintenance, changes in the Environmental Handbook are construction BMPs, Fact Sheets, and related necessary to facilitate implementation of long- strategy documents shall be included in term maintenance activities for highway BMPs; annual report update manuals to allow operation and maintenance activities to be communicated and enabled at the staff level.
 The permittee shall update KYTC Drainage Design Manual to include post-construction design requirements